raulmags2/daily-coding/Utility-Projects/README.md

 ### 3. Fasta_GC_Counter
 - **Description:** Read a DNA sequence and calculates the percentage of GC content.
 - **Features:**
-- Read a DNA sequence
+ - Reads a DNA sequence
  - Counts the total number of bases and the number of GC bases
  - Calculates the GC percentage
 ### 4. ncbi_downloader
 - **Description:** Downloads a DNA sequence from NCBI using its accession ID
 - **Features:**
  - Searches the NCBI database for a sequence by accession ID
  - Saves the sequence to a .fasta file